oracle-livelabs/database/datapump-x-platform-migration/03-XTTS_PreChecks/XTTS_PreChecks.md

   ```
 ![self_contained_TBS](./images/self_contained_TBS.png " ")

-## Task 4: User data in SYSTEM/SYSAUX tablespace on Source
+## Task 4: User Data in SYSTEM/SYSAUX Tablespace on Source
 As SYSTEM and SYSAUX tablespaces are not copied from source to target, it's good practice to check if they might accidentally contain user data:

   ```